aSopha/relations-game/README.md

+# Relations(Connections) Game

-# Remake of the NYT game Connections using Vite & React.
+Remake of the NYT game Connections using Vite & React.